-SECT.
-IX.
-And with intent that all estates real and personal, which shall escheat to the commonwealth from and after the publication of this act, may be discovered, so that the commonwealth may be secured of the public right to the same, and that the titles to such lands which shall so escheat may be re-established, and industry and improvement thereupon exerted by the future possessors thereof with full confidence, Be it further enacted by the authority aforesaid, Reward for That the person who shall first inform the President or Vice-Pre-escheats. sident in Council, by writing, signed by such person, in the presence of two subscribing witnesses, of any escheat happening within this commonwealth, from and after the publication of this act, and who shall procure necessary evidence to substantiate the title of the commonwealth to the same, and shall prosecute the right of the commonwealth thereto with effect, such person shall be entitled to one third part of the price, which such goods and chattels, or one fifth part of the price, which such lands, respectively, shall have produced, after all costs of prosecution and charges of sale be deducted therefrom,
+(Section IX.
+P. L.) And with intent that all estates, real and personal which shall escheat to the commonwealth from and after the publication of this act may be discovered so that the commonwealth may be secured of the public right to the same and that the titles to such lands which shall so escheat may be re-established and industry and improvement thereupon exerted by the future possessors thereof with full confidence.

-SECT. x.
-Provided nevertheless, That before such third part be Proviso, that paid to the person who shall first give information as aforesaid, his shall be or her heirs or representatives (which payment shall be by warrant given by the for the same, signed by the President or Vice-President in Council,
+[Section VII.]
+Be it therefore enacted by the authority aforesaid, That the person who shall first inform the president or vice-president in council by writing signed by such person in the presence of two subscribing witnesses of any escheat happening within this commonwealth from and after the publication of this act and who shall procure necessary evidence to substantiate the title of the commonwealth to the same and shall prosecute the right of the commonwealth thereto with effect, such person shall be entitled to one-third part of the price which such goods and chattels or one-fifth part of the price which such lands respectively shall have produced after all costs of prosecution and charges of sale be deducted therefrom.

-1787. on the Treasurer of the commonwealth) bond, with sufficient freehold security, shall be given to the commonwealth, conditioned to $\sim$ refund the same, or any part thereof, as the case may be, if any claimant to the estate, upon which such one-third or one-fifth part shall become payable, appear, within the time herein before limited, touching such estate, and establish his or her title to the goods and chattels, or lands, respectively, which shall have been sold as aforesaid.
+(Section X. P. L.) Provided nevertheless, That before such [third] part be paid to the person who shall first give information as aforesaid, his or her heirs or representatives (which payment shall be by warrant for the same, signed by the president or vice-president in council on the treasurer of the commonwealth) bond with sufficient freehold security shall be given to the commonwealth, conditioned to refund the same or any part thereof as the case may be if any claimant to the estate upon which such one-third or one-fifth part shall become payable appear within the time hereinbefore limited touching such estate and establish his or her title to the goods and chattels or lands respectively which shall have been sold as aforesaid.

-SECT.
-XI.
-And be it further enacted by the authority aforesaid, That in every case wherein goods or chattels, or lands, be holden in common with any person, whose estate shall escheat, as aforesaid, greater in-terest by the the commonwealth shall not acquire by such escheat any other or greater title to the same, than the person who shall die intestate, without heirs or known kindred, as aforesaid.
+[Section VIII.]
+(Section XI.
+P. L.) And be it further enacted by the authority aforesaid, That in every case wherein goods or chattels or lands be holden in common with any person whose estate shall escheat as aforesaid, the commonwealth shall not acquire by such escheat any other or greater title to the same than the person who shall die intestate without heirs or known kindred as aforesaid.

-SECT.
-XII.
-And be it further enacted by the authority aforesaid, The Escheator to give a That the said Escheator-General, before he enter upon the duties of his office, as required by this act, shall give bond, with two sufficient sureties, to the commonwealth, for his faithful performance of the trust reposed in him as aforesaid, in the sum of two thousand pounds, which bond shall be deemed to relate to his proceedings by virtue of this act, during seven years from and after the date thereof, and not afterwards, and shall be enforced, as to any suit or action which shall be commenced within the term of twelve years, to be computed from the date of such bond, and not otherwise; and that the Escheator who shall then be in office shall, at the end of the term of seven years, renew the security by this act required of him, in like manner and to like effect, as afore directed; and it shall be the duty of the Secretary of the Supreme Executive Council to take care, that the Escheator give bond, and renew the same, conformably to the directions of this act, and that the same bond be recorded in the Rolls-office of this commonwealth.
+[Section IX.]
+(Section XII.
+P. L.) And be it further enacted by the authority aforesaid, That the said escheator-general before he enter upon the duties of his office as required by this act shall give bond with two sufficient sureties to the commonwealth for his faithful performance of the trust reposed in him as aforesaid in the sum of two thousand pounds, which bond shall be deemed to relate to his proceedings by virtue of this act during seven years from and after the date thereof and not afterwards and shall be enforced as to any suit or action which shall be commenced within the term of twelve years, to be computed from the date of such bond and not otherwise, and that the escheator who shall then be in office shall at the end of the term of seven years renew the security by this act required of him in like manner and to like effect as afore directed, and is shall be the duty of the secretary of the supreme executive council to take care that the escheator give bond and renew the same conformably to the directions of this act, and that the same bond be recorded in the rolls-office of this commonwealth.